-- Almost $22 billion is being spent on new projects in Newfoundland's oil, gas, and mining sectors.*
+- The provincial government says almost $22 billion is being spent on new projects in Newfoundland's oil, gas, and mining sectors.

-- In 2015, manufacturing shipments in the province were worth over $5.8 billion while mineral shipments totaled almost $3 billion.*
+- Provincial government data indicates that in 2015, manufacturing shipments in the province were worth over $5.8 billion while mineral shipments totaled almost $3 billion.

-- About 9,500 Newfoundlanders had jobs in the transportation and warehousing sector in August 2016.***
+- About 9,500 Newfoundlanders had jobs in the transportation and warehousing sector in August 2016, according to Statistics Canada.